 Article 6

-Application to power-generating modules, pump-storage power-generating modules, combined heat and power facilities, and industrial sites
+Application to power-generating modules, pump-storage power-generating modules, combined heat and power facilities, industrial sites, and mixed customer sites

 1. Offshore power-generating modules connected to the interconnected system shall meet the requirements for onshore power-generating modules, unless the requirements are modified for this purpose by the relevant system operator or unless the connection of power park modules is via a high voltage direct current connection or via a network whose frequency is not synchronously coupled to that of the main interconnected system (such as via a back-to-back convertor scheme).